JacobWeinbren/Israel-Data/README.md

 This project aims to be truthful to the data provided, but in some cases there are errors which need to be corrected.
 See `stations_fix.py` for details.

-## Thanks

-Thanks to the Israeli Election Commision for data and support.
-And many thanks my relatives in particular Gidi for helping so much along the way.

 ## Installation